jburzynski/TypeGenDocs/source/cli.rst

 csNullableTranslation                  string              ""                                     Determines which strict-null-checking type unions will be added to C# nullable property types by default.
 Possible values: "null", "undefined", "null|undefined" or "".

+customTypeMappings                     Object              {}                                     Object containing a map of custom [C# to TypeScript] type mappings (example below)

-defaultValuesForTypes                  Object              null                                   Object containing a map of default values for the specified TypeScript types (example below)
+defaultValuesForTypes                  Object              {}                                     Object containing a map of default values for the specified TypeScript types (example below)

-customTypeMappings                     Object              null                                   Object containing a map of custom [C# to TypeScript] type mappings (example below)

-generateFromAssemblies                 boolean             null                                   Whether to generate files from assemblies specified in `assemblies` parameter.
-If null, files are generated from assemblies only if no generation specs are specified.

 enumStringInitializers                 boolean             false                                  Whether to use TypeScript enum string initializers by default

+enumStringInitializersConverters (*)   string[]            []                                     Converter chain used for converting C# enum value names to TypeScript enum string initializers.
+See the (*) explanation below regarding ways in which class names can be specified.

+enumValueNameConverters (*)            string[]            []                                     Converter chain used for converting C# enum value names to TypeScript enum value names.
+See the (*) explanation below regarding ways in which class names can be specified.

+explicitPublicAccessor                 boolean             false                                  Whether to use explicit *public* accessor in the generated TypeScript class files

+externalAssemblyPaths                  string[]            []                                     An array of paths to external assemblies.
+These paths are searched (recursively) for any assembly references that cannot be automatically resolved.
+NuGet package folders (global + machine-wide and project fallback) are searched by default.

 fileHeading                            string              null                                   TypeScript file heading text (default is "(...)
 This is a TypeGen auto-generated file. (...)")

+fileNameConverters (*)                 string[]            ["PascalCaseToKebabCaseConverter"]     Converter chain used for converting C# type names to TypeScript file names.
+See the (*) explanation below regarding ways in which class names can be specified.

+generateFromAssemblies                 boolean             null                                   Whether to generate files from assemblies specified in `assemblies` parameter.
+If null, files are generated from assemblies only if no generation specs are specified.

+generationSpecs (*)                    string[]            []                                     An array of generation specs to be used for file generation.
+See the (*) explanation below regarding ways in which class names can be specified.

+outputPath                             string              ""                                     Output path for generated files, relative to the project folder.

+propertyNameConverters (*)             string[]            ["PascalCaseToCamelCaseConverter"]     Converter chain used for converting C# property/field names to TypeScript property names.
+See the (*) explanation below regarding ways in which class names can be specified.

+singleQuotes                           boolean             false                                  Whether to use single quotes for string literals in the generated TypeScript files

+tabLength                              number              4                                      The number of spaces per tab in the generated TypeScript files

+typeNameConverters (*)                 string[]            []                                     Converter chain used for converting C# type names to TypeScript type names.
+See the (*) explanation below regarding ways in which class names can be specified.

+typeScriptFileExtension                string              "ts"                                   File extension for the generated TypeScript files

+typeUnionsForTypes                     Object              {}                                     Object containing a map of [TypeScript type -> type unions] mappings (example below)

 useDefaultExport                       boolean             false                                  Whether to use TypeScript default exports by default

-buildProject                           boolean             false                                  Whether to build the project before performing file generation
+useTabCharacter                        boolean             false                                  Whether to use the tab character instead or multiple spaces
 ====================================== =================== ====================================== ===================

 (*) The rules for specifying class names are as follows: